-We recently purchased a flooded home after Hurricane Harvey by chance, and since we're out there already, we’d like to buy a few more.
-We've spoken with a few of our new neighbors, and they've relayed the experiences y'all have had with some of the house buyers.
+We've purchased multiple flooded homes in the wake of Hurricane Harvey, and we're always willing to buy more.
+We've spoken with many homeowners who experienced flooding issues, and they've relayed the experiences y'all have had with some of the house buyers.
 First and foremost, we want you to understand that while we are investors, but we're Texans first.

 You'll find a list of the frequently asked questions we receive from homeowners in general here.
 You'll find a list of flood specific frequently asked questions below.